Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 ### (Extra credit - 5 points)

 On Wednesday's lecture, the topic of human reproduction without sex was briefly mentioned.
 First, read more about this topic from the following interview with Hank Greely [source](https://www.theatlantic.com/health/archive/2017/06/babies-sex/531735/). ([Hank Greely](https://law.stanford.edu/directory/henry-t-greely/) is the Director of the Center for Law and the Biosciences at Stanford Law School.
-He is the author of the book on this topic titled the End of Sex and the Future of Human Reproduction)
+He is the author of the End of Sex and the Future of Human Reproduction)

 **Extra credit.a.** Think about audiences that might care about the topic (list three)?